ibm-cloud-docs/containers/cli-ks-plugin-v2.md

 [Classic infrastructure]{: tag-classic-inf}

-Extra components for Istio, including Grafana, Jaeger, and Kiali.
+Disable the extra Istio components (Grafana, Jaeger, Kiali) and remove them from the cluster.
 {: shortdesc}

 ```sh